-Like it or not, lots of companies have now started giving their software development job candidates take-home coding problems.
+Like it or not, many companies have now started giving their software development job candidates take-home coding problems.
 Many of these are fairly non-trivial, meaning you’ll spend a weekend or more on them before you even get a serious interview at the company you’re applying for.

-As with so much in life, however, a Tina Turner song provides the answer: “But I never lost a minute of sleeping / Worrying ’bout the way things might have been.”
+However, as with so much in life, a Tina Turner song provides the answer: “But I never lost a minute of sleeping / Worrying ’bout the way things might have been.”

 Admittedly, Proud Mary wasn’t purpose-written for this article, so let me make the point more plainly: If you’re going to invest that much time in working on a coding exercise, you should try to do everything you can to be successful at it.
 It’s not like burning a weekend for a job you don’t have yet is a fun game like Scrabble, so if you’re going to play at all, you might as well play to win.